choderalab/fragmenter_data/phenyl_benchmark/README.md

 * `calculate_wbo_phenyl_set.py` - script to cacluate WBO for phenyl set
 * `generate_torsiondrive_inputs.py` - script to choose which torsions to drive and generate input json for QCArchive
-* `download_torsiondrives.py` - script to download QCArchive torsiondrive results (energy and Lowdin-WBO)
+* `download_torsiondrives.py` - script to download QCArchive torsiondrive results (energy, conformers, and Lowdin-WBO)
 * `generate_figures.py` - script to generate WBO vs torsion barrier height and stats, all torsion scans, WBO scans and individual regression plot (supplementary figure)
+* `calculate_am1_td_scans.py` - calculate AM1 for torsion scan - turns out these scans are all over the place.
+I should try generating a torion scan fully with AM1 and then look at the AM1 wbo torsion scan

 ### outputs